misha1potapenko/Git/manual.md

 - *git clone* - for clone a repository into a new directory
 - *git pull* - fetch from and integrate with another repository or a local branch
+- *git fetch* - download objects and refs from another repository

 ![Git](Git.jpg)